MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-benefits-plans-setup.md

 ## View plan information

 You can provide a description of the plan to help employees with their benefits selections.
+The plan information you enter here displays in Employee self service when hovering on the plan in the coverage options list.

 1. In the **Benefits management** workspace, under **Plans**, select **Benefit plans**.